matyik/vvk/README.md

 # **vvk**

-A command-line interface tool that converts natural language instructions into shell commands using OpenAI's GPT-4.
+A command-line interface tool that converts natural language instructions into shell commands using OpenAI's GPT-3.5-Turbo.

 ## **Prerequisites**

 Before using this tool, you need to configure your API key and preferences.
+Get an OpenAI API key at https://platform.openai.com/api-keys Alternatively, sign up for VVK Cloud at https://vvk.ai/

 ### **Setup Configuration**